 One of the most dreaded household pests in Texas is the brown recluse spider.
-Unfortunately, the bad reputation of this spider is well deserved, for the bite of brown recluse can be painful and may result in disfiguring skin ulcers, severe pain, and, occasionally, life-threatening complications.
+Although brown recluse spiders frequently coexist with humans in homes without incident, when bites do occur they can be serious.
+Besides being painful, bites sometimes result in secondary infections, disfiguring skin ulcers, pain and, rarely, life-threatening complications.

 As its name implies, the brown recluse is shy and not naturally aggressive.
 It is most often found in sites that are rarely disturbed, such as under old boards, in piles of discarded junk, and in seldom-disturbed storage spaces in houses and outbuildings.
 Indoors, they are most common in cluttered closets, garages, crawl-spaces, and attics.